Gergosz9/MRRobotController/README.md

 - **Path**: Visualizes the planned movement path.
 - **Pivots**: Displays reference points for coordinate systems.
 - **Debug Log**: Enables an on-screen debugging log panel.
 ---

-### Display

-The application renders LIDAR scan points in real-time as red cubes aligned with the real-world environment.
-The planned path updates continuously, and reference coordinate systems refresh dynamically.

----

 ### Control